VladimirP1/hardware-hrpi/README.md

 ALWAYS FLASH FIRMWARE BEFORE PLUGGING IN ARDUINO NANO OR YOU RISK TO BURN YOUR PI (It can happen if either of A4 and A5 is driven HIGH) !!!

-#Repo structure
+# Repo structure
 - doc: documentation
 - src/kicad/hrpi: KICAD sources
 - src/arduino/i2c-adc-rc: Arduino sources

-#Important notes
+# Important notes
-- If P9 and P10 are connected, then rc rail connects to 5V electonics power.
-- MPU6000 uses only MOSI, MISO, SCLK, NSS2, GND, 3V3 form the SPI connector.
+- MPU6000 uses MOSI, MISO, SCLK, NSS2, GND, 3V3 form the SPI connector.

+# Details
+- RC input is recieved by arduino nano, then it is read out by RPI over i2c.
+- RC output is done over RPI's gpio using ServoBlaster (https://github.com/richardghirst/PiBits/tree/master/ServoBlaster/user).
+- Sensors must be connected externally by SPI and I2C.
+Madarnatory sensors: MPU6000(SPI), HMC5883L(I2C), MS5611(I2C, except rover).
+- Power must be provided either over the RC rail with P9 and P10 connected or the P3 connector

 # Serial pinout
 ![serial](https://raw.githubusercontent.com/VladimirP1/hardware-hrpi/master/doc/SERIAL.png)